God's Bulgarian tapestry

 In the first year of the Bulgarian experiment, Nazarenes spent just $3,000 of World Evangelism Fund money on ministry in Bulgaria.
 That's not much for a country where thirteen adult Nazarenes from the USA were serving along with four children.
 One fear was that people might cut their World Evangelism Fund giving to help these volunteers.
 That hasn't happened.
 The volunteers' support money has been "new" money.
 It hasn't been a case of "robbing Peter to pay Paul."
 Some churches even increased World Evangelism Fund giving after they got involved with the Bulgaria project.

-Hermann Gschwandtner calculated the total Nazarene investment for the first two years in Bulgaria.
+Hermann Gschwandtner calculated the total Nazarene investment in Bulgaria for the first two years.
 That included each volunteer's expenses, donated medical supplies, and gifts from individuals and churches for various ministries (including the orphanage project).
 The grand total of what was been spent in those first two years came to nearly one million dollars.
 Just $3,000 of that was from the World Evangelism Fund!
 "Little" had indeed become "much," to use the words of Kittie Suffield's classic song, "Little is much when God is in it."

 This Bulgaria project is the test of a new idea.
 Besides utilizing Loren Gresham's young volunteers, the church has tested a low-risk way of pioneering new work.
 That experiment seems to have been a success.
 Bulgarian government officials speak very highly of what they have seen of Nazarenes.
 With their encouragement, the process of officially registering the Church of the Nazarene has begun.